AtsukoCoffey/search4herbs/README.md

 # BUGS
 ## The bug in the `pick_monster` function
-On the map, there are mountain, woods, field and water area.
-And depend on the zone habitate monsters are different.
+On the map, there are mountains, woods, fields and water areas.
+And depending on the zone monsters are different.
 To sort out monsters, I used if statement inside the `pick_monster` function.
 When I got this error, I completely forgot to add else statement to it.
 I was so lucky to find it coincidently though, I realised that I should test everything with all the options and posibilities.
 ![The bug in the `pick_monster` function (1)](readme/bug-forget-else.png "The bug in the `pick_monster` function (1)")
 Solution:
 Add `else` statement